 \end{enumerate}

-Recently, researchers have developed some georectification methods to use ground-based images in glaciology (\cite{Messerli2015GeoInst}, \cite{Hulton2020PyTrx}) and snow cover studies (\cite{Portenier2020Cryosphere}).
-Usually, GNSS-positioned GCPs (such as GCP markers) are set before image acquisition.
-However, setting such markers in alpine areas is often difficult due to their rugged topology. \cite{Portenier2020Cryosphere} tackled this problem by developing a method that uses mountain silhouettes to match an image and a DSM directly.
-However, this silhouette-based method has a drawback in projection accuracy.
-It ignores lens distortion and only uses limited areas (silhouettes) of images in the GCP acquisition.
-To overcome these weaknesses, this study proposes a camera model which includes lens distortion and a novel method to acquire GCPs in a broader area than the silhouette-based method.
+Researchers have recently developed georectification methods to use ground-based images in glaciology (\cite{Messerli2015GeoInst}, \cite{Hulton2020PyTrx}) and snow cover studies (\cite{Portenier2020Cryosphere}).
+Typically, Global Navigation Satellite System- (GNSS)positioned GCPs (such as GCP markers) are set before image acquisition.
+However, setting such markers in alpine areas is often difficult owing to their rugged topography. \cite{Portenier2020Cryosphere} tackled this problem by developing a method that uses mountain silhouettes to match an image and a DSM directly.
+However, this silhouette-based method has a drawback in terms of projection accuracy; it ignores lens distortion and uses only limited areas (silhouettes) of images in the GCP acquisition.
+To overcome this drawback, this study proposes a camera model that includes lens distortion and a novel method to acquire GCPs in a broader area than that of the silhouette-based method.

 \hypertarget{modeling-and-estimating-camera-parameters}{%